-Windows PE or Windows Preinstallation Environment is a lightweight OS environment from Microsoft which can deploy and recover Windows Installation on multiple computers.
-If I say that setting up Windows 10 on your computer is easy as compared to setting up a machine in an office environment, most of you would agree.
-Microsoft has built an operating system that one can use to install, deploy Windows on multiple computers.
-It can also be used to repair Windows 10 desktop editions including Home, Pro, Enterprise and Education.
-In this post, I will touch upon in brief what Windows PE is.
+Windows PE or Windows Preinstallation Environment is a lightweight OS environment from Microsoft that can deploy and recover Windows 11/10 Installation on multiple computers.
+If I say that setting up Windows on your computer is easier than setting up a machine in an office environment, most of you would agree.
+Microsoft has built an operating system that one can use to install and deploy Windows on multiple computers.
+It can also be used to repair Windows desktop editions, including Home, Pro, Enterprise, and Education.
+In this post, I will briefly discuss what Windows PE is.

 What is Windows PE

-Windows PE is not an operating system you can use it as the standard one.
+Windows PE is not an operating system.
+You can use it as the standard one.
 One should only use it to deploy and recover.
 Even though it’s lightweight, you will not be able to use it also as an embedded OS.
-Microsoft had made sure that PE will stop running after 72 hours of continuous use.
-When you start it again, all changes will be lost including registry changes.
+Microsoft had made sure that PE would stop running after 72 hours of continuous use.
+When you start it again, all changes will be lost, including registry changes.

-If you want to have something permanent, you will need to mount and customize.
+If you want to have something permanent, you will need to mount and customize it.

 What can you do with Windows PE

-- Set up hard drive before installing Windows.
+- Set up a hard drive before installing Windows.

 - Use Scripts or apps to Install Windows over a network or a local drive.